plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 date: 2020-08-07T08:45:48.514Z
 author: marko-saric
 ---
-Plausible Analytics is a simple, lightweight and privacy-friendly web analytics tool.
-Here's a look at all the metrics we do support on our dashboard and their definitions.
+Plausible Analytics is a simple, lightweight, open source and privacy-friendly web analytics tool.
+We're a SaaS startup that has subscriptions as a business model.
+This post is a look at metrics we care about to analyze the health of our website and marketing efforts.

+It features all the metrics we do support on our dashboard and their definitions too.
 We plan to keep this page up to date with all the latest changes and additions.

 1. Ordered list
 {:toc}

-## Web analytics metrics usecases and definitions
+## Web analytics metrics use cases and definitions

 ### Unique Visitors